inoejj/PoemGenerator/README.md

 # Examples
 Generated from the sample file of Shakespeare's collected words:

+`art thou well read in wishes`

+`I am one of revels sir`

 `life is flint to us`

-`I am one of revels sir`

 `even from Verona here whose souls past`

-`art thou well read in wishes`

 `axe fall exeunt scene`

 Generated from T.S.
 Eliot's *The Wasteland*:

+`wall and reforms and i tiresias old man fear death`

+`human engine waits like a closed car at morning striding`

+`bones in the dead sound of this and when invited`

 `and waiting masked my end great`

-`nymphs are bad cold nevertheless is she there`

 Generated from our personal writing:

 `edge of summers gone sharp`

-`old times you're missing you follow`

 `constellations curling close like two steps`

 `losing their shared midnight`

+`old times you're missing you follow`

 `only the roadmap to see something true`